 - Czech Bar – The people of Rason wanted fine Czech beer, so not only imported a bar, but even a Czech guy to manage the affair.
 We met the original guy that set it up and trained the locals.
 The beer is very good here and its central location and rooftop make it a great place to waste a few hours.

-- Pippha Hotel Karaoke – Alongside the karaoke at the Youth Hotel this is probably my favorite karaoke joint in the DPRK.
+- Pipha Hotel Karaoke – Alongside the karaoke at the Youth Hotel in Pyongyang, this is probably my favourite karaoke joint in the DPRK.
 Great spacious room, decent song collection and even a decent drinks menu!

 - Tiger Bone Whisky – OK, so not a bar, but the SEZ is the primary place where you can buy this whisky that, you guessed it, is also an aphrodisiac!